KxSystems/docs/docs/wp/iterators/index.md

 ### Accumulation

-In accumulator iterations the iterable is evaluated repeatedly, first on the entire (first) argument of the derived function, next on the result of that evaluation, and so on.
+In accumulator iterations the value is applied repeatedly, first to the entire (first) argument of the derived function, next to the result of that evaluation, and so on.

-The number of evaluations is determined according to the iterable’s rank.
+The number of evaluations is determined according to the value’s rank.

-For a **unary** iterable, there are three forms:
+For a **unary** value, there are three forms:

 -   Converge: iterate until a result matches either the previous result or the original argument
 -   Do: iterate a specified number of times